prpph/-Graphic-Design-Works/README.md

 Designed a **visual marketing poster using Canva** to represent Macca’s premium flagship restaurant concept.
 The poster showcased the brand’s **luxurious and modern identity**, communicating exclusivity and quality through visual storytelling.
-The final poster reflects my creative direction, attention to design detail, and understanding of how visuals can shape consumer perception in branding.

 ---